dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 ---------|----|-----------
 "burntx"                                 |(string, required)         |burn transaction in hex created on the previous step "payouts"                                |(string, required)         |payouts object in hex created on the previous step and used for creating an import transaction
-"notaryTxid-1"                             |(string, optional)         |notary approval transaction id 1, passed if MoMoM backp notarization solution is used
+"notaryTxid1"                             |(string, optional)         |notary approval transaction id 1, passed if MoMoM backup solution is used for notarization
 ...
-"notaryTxid-N"                             |(string, optional)         |notary approval transaction id N, passed if MoMoM backp notarization solution is used
+"notaryTxidN"                             |(string, optional)         |notary approval transaction id N, passed if MoMoM backup solution is used for notarization

 ### Response:
 Structure|Type|Description